What are the continuing education (CE) requirements for AMTA Professional membership?

-Does AMTA require a specific number of CE hours in ethics, business or the modalities?
+Does AMTA require a specific number of CE credits in ethics, business or modalities?

-AMTA does not require a specific number of CE hours in ethics, business, or the modalities.
+AMTA does not require a specific number of CE hours in ethics, business, or modalities.

 I have served as an instructor (or a teaching assistant).
-Do I qualify for CE hours when I am teaching?
+Do I qualify for CE credit when I am teaching?

-Instructors and teaching assistants are not eligible to claim CE hours for the time they serve as a teacher.
+Instructors and teaching assistants are not eligible to claim CE credit for the time they serve as a teacher.

 Why should I choose AMTA continuing education courses?

 AMTA is approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) as a continuing education approved provider.
-Additionally, each course offered by AMTA—including AMTA online courses, the National Convention education sessions and the Fascial Therapy Continuing Education Program-- is submitted for state continuing education, where appropriate.
+Additionally, each course offered by AMTA—including AMTA online courses, National Convention education sessions and the Fascial Therapy Continuing Education Program—is submitted for state continuing education, where appropriate.
 These two processes ensure that AMTA continuing education courses are rigorously vetted for quality standards.

-Why are CE hours required of active Professional members?
+Why are CE credits required of active Professional members?